MFHughes.com

 You are in: Home - Writing - SEGA Dreamcast tissue box

-Converting a broken SEGA Dremcast into a tissue box
+Converting a broken SEGA Dreamcast into a tissue box

 I'd love to say this is an original idea but I'd seen it before online, although I since can't find the link to it.
 Since then I'd been wanting to give it a go.
 Whilst on holiday in Tokyo in February 2018 I saw this cheap broken Dreamcast for sale in a the Super Potato shop in Akihabara.
 It was only a few pounds and equally importantly - not yellowed like so many of the old ones are.
 I've always like the form of the Dreamcast as a pirce of industrial design, so it's nice to have one both visible and useful in my workroom all of the time.
 So let's go.